harikautilya/autometa/Readme.md

 # Django admin automation
 This project is used to handle simple automation for updating data using django admin.
 Run , go eat, sleep and forget.

+# Setup
+1. Install python (This is developed on 3.6 version)
+2. ` pip install -r req.txt ` to install all requirments
+3. Enable automation in safari

 # Usage
 Start by creating the object with admin, username and password
 ```